genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/04_prerequisites/04_genx.md

 ## Using GenX

-First, you'll be prompted to supply your Genesis artifactory credentials.
+First, you are prompted to supply your Genesis artifactory credentials.

-Next, follow the instructions according to the task you're wishing to carry out.
+From there, you just need to respond to the questions, which depend on the task you initially select.

 The following is the most typical example, creating a new application: